Should you use your iPhone for video and filmmaking?

 The camera is tiny

-Mobile devices have tiny cameras and sensors.
-So that means they’re not as good in low light and very contrasty scenes.
+Mobile devices have small cameras and sensors.
+So that means they’re not as good in low light and for very contrasty scenes.
 This also means it’s hard to film shallow focus shots.
-(Cinematic mode, on more recent phones, can simulate shallow focus effects).

 Audio is limited